vierbergenlars/blog/_posts/2019-12-23-haproxy-reload-keepalive.md

 ```

 Because Alfresco is running in docker containers, they don't have fixed IP addresses that can be put in the Haproxy configuration.
 This is one of the reasons why we have a consul cluster running at each client.
-A helper process will grab the containers IP addresses from consul, then writes the configuration for haproxy and sends a `SIGHUP` to haproxy, which will cause it to reload its configuration.
+A helper process will grab the containers IP addresses from consul, then writes the configuration for haproxy and sends a `SIGUSR2` to haproxy, which will cause it to reload its configuration.

 # A problem